openlgtv/epk2extract/README.md

     git clone https://github.com/lprot/epk2extract

 ## 3. Run building
     cd epk2extract ; ./build.sh

-After compilation epk2extract and Cygwin *.dll libs can be found in ./build_cygwin/ The build script automatically copies Cygwin shared libraries to the ./build_cygwin/ folder, so you can use epk2extract without having to install Cygwin
+After compilation epk2extract and Cygwin *.dll libs can be found in ./build_cygwin (or ./build_linux or ./build_osx) The build script automatically copies Cygwin shared libraries to the ./build_cygwin/ folder, so you can use epk2extract standalone without having to install Cygwin.

-To change default editor for commits to nano:

-	git config --global core.editor "nano"

 ## To use: